Vince Pacewic

-Vincent Charles Pacewic (May 28, 1920 – April 1, 1990) was an American football halfback in the National Football League for the Washington Redskins.
+Vincent Charles Pacewic (May 28, 1920 – April 1, 1990) was an American professional football halfback in the National Football League (NFL) for the Washington Redskins.
 He played college football at Loyola University of Los Angeles and University of San Francisco.
-He was drafted in the 27th round of the 1943 NFL Draft.
+He was drafted in the 27th round of the 1943 NFL draft.

 College football and military service

 Pacewic played on the Lions' freshman team during his first year at Loyola of Los Angeles in 1940, and made the full roster in the 1941 and 1942 seasons.
-He was then drafted in the 1943 NFL Draft by the Washington Redskins, but did not sign with the team as he served in the United States Army during World War II.
+He was then drafted in the 1943 NFL draft by the Washington Redskins, but did not sign with the team as he served in the United States Army during World War II.
 Following the end of the war, he returned to college football in 1946.
 Now enrolled at the University of San Francisco, Pacewic played one season with the San Francisco Dons before going pro in 1947.